StreetScienceCommunity/DNAnalyzer/README.md

 ### The problem

 Especially in the last years public media is using words like sequencing, DNA, RNA, mutations, and variants, without easy to understand scientific explanations.
-This leaves the audience not more informed and sometimes even more confused.
+Theses key words do not necessarily help informing the audience and sometimes leads to even more confusion.
 As scientists it is our duty to not only report but also explain our work in an easy to understand way.
 Technologies like DNA sequencing are getting cheaper and therefore more accessible for various applications, e.g. in personalized medicine.
 This produces more data.
 Platforms like Galaxy (Afgan et al., Nucl Acids Res , 2018) and the Galaxy training material (Batut et al., Cell syst, 2018) help scientists analyzing their own (complex) data in a user friendly way.
 However, for each analysis there are several ways to perform it.
 Experience and knowledge helps to achieve good results, but sometimes one has to test several combinations of different algorithms and parameter settings.
 This can be exhausting and time consuming.